Golden Boy (1939 film): Production

 In 1938, Columbia purchased the rights to Odets' play for $100,000, intending to produce a film starring Jean Arthur and directed by Frank Capra.
 Actors considered for the role of Joe Bonaparte included John Garfield, Elia Kazan, Richard Carlson, and Tyrone Power.
 However, director Rouben Mamoulian expressed interest in Holden after seeing his screen test.
 Under the terms in which Holden was obtained contractually from Paramount, Columbia paid him $25 a week.

 Golden Boy was Holden's first starring role and jumpstarted his career.

 “The film is memorable in great part because of the luminous performances of Barbara Stanwyck and Mamoulian’s personal discovery, William Holden…Holden credited Stanwyck with having pulled him through his demanding assignment by coaching him in her trailer each evening after the day’s shooting.”—Film historian Marc Spergel in Reinventing Reality: The Art and Life of Rouben Mamoulian (1993).

 The producers were initially unhappy with Holden's work and tried to dismiss him, but Stanwyck insisted that he be retained.
-Thirty-nine years later, when Holden and Stanwyck were joint presenters at the 1978 Academy Awards, he interrupted their reading of a nominee list to publicly thank her for saving his career.
-In 1982, Stanwyck returned the favor during her acceptance speech for an Honorary Oscar at the 1982 Academy Award ceremony, saying of Holden, who had died in an accident a few months earlier: "I loved him very much, and I miss him.
+Thirty-nine years later, when Holden and Stanwyck were joint presenters at the 1978 Academy Awards, he interrupted their reading of a nominee list to thank her publicly for saving his career.
+She was touched and they embraced.
+In 1982, Stanwyck returned the favor during her acceptance speech for an Honorary Oscar at the 1982 Academy Award ceremony, saying of Holden, who had died after falling in his home a few months earlier: "I loved him very much, and I miss him.
 He always wished that I would get an Oscar.
 And so tonight, my golden boy, you got your wish".

 Playwright Clifford Odets was reportedly displeased at the many changes made in the film from his original play, partly due to the Motion Picture Production Code and partly to the rewritten ending.
 Whereas the play ended with Joe and Lorna deciding to escape their problems and being killed in a car accident, the film closes with Joe and Lorna deciding to return to Joe's home together.

 The climactic boxing scene was filmed on location at Madison Square Garden in New York City.

 Reception

 New York Times film critic Frank Nugent offers conditional praise for Mamoulian's adaption of the Clifford Odets play.
 According to Nugent, Golden Boy is at its best when it diverges from “stage bound” patterns and applies cinematic methods to convey “the Odets allegory.”
-The climactic and tragic boxing match, which occurs off-stage in the play, appears in the film as “a savagely eloquent piece of cinematic social comment” showcasing the social milieu that attend these fights: “T]he mugs, the gamblers, the fashionable set, the race groups, the sadists, the broken-down stumble-bums rolling their heads with the punches...these are the memorable things in the picture, the truly cinematic things.”
+The climactic and tragic boxing match, which occurs off-stage in the play, appears in the film as “a savagely eloquent piece of cinematic social comment” showcasing the social milieu that attend these fights: “[T]he mugs, the gamblers, the fashionable set, the race groups, the sadists, the broken-down stumble-bums rolling their heads with the punches...these are the memorable things in the picture, the truly cinematic things.”

-Though “scarcely first-rate motion picture” Nugent concedes that Golden Boy “is the sort of film we can endorse heartily in spite of its shortcomings.”
+Though “scarcely [a] first-rate motion picture,” concedes Nugent, Golden Boy "is the sort of film we can endorse heartily in spite of its shortcomings.”